 Burning Man is an incredibly popular festival that takes place every year during the week before Labor Day.
-Most people arrive mid-week to partake in the massive naked desert party and stay through the weekend as “The Man” is burned on Saturday and “The Temple” is burned on Sunday.
-All of this takes place in the middle of Black Rock Desert in Nevada – a dry lake bed that is miles from the closest town and, under normal circumstances, is completely uninhabitable.
+Most people arrive mid-week to partake in the massive naked desert party and stay through the weekend as “The Man” burns on Saturday and “The Temple” burns on Sunday.
+All of this takes place in the middle of the Black Rock Desert in Nevada – a dry lake bed that is miles from the closest town and, under normal circumstances, is completely uninhabitable.

 Considering that 70,000 people attended Burning Man in 2019, you might think it is relatively easy to go.
-But the process for obtaining tickets is complex and involves an online queue that hundreds of thousands of people sit in for hours in the hopes that they are randomly selected.
+But the process for obtaining tickets is complex and involves an online queue.
+Hundreds of thousands of people sit in for hours in the hopes that they are randomly selected.

 Is it all worth it?
 Well, it depends on who you ask.
 Some people love Burning Man and attend every year.
 Other people arrive and immediately wish they had stayed at home with all the comforts of modern living.
 But, one thing is certain, if you are well prepared for Burning Man you are guaranteed to have a much more enjoyable time at the festival.

 Read on to learn how to prepare for the epic Burning Man experience that awaits you in Black Rock City!